influx6/relay/readme.md

     //the gorilla.WebSocket object and create a infinite buffer
     //where messages are received until you begin to handle them
     //by receiving from the message channel
-    //which returns a relay.WebsocketMessage type
+    //which returns a relay.WebsocketMessage type.
-    home.BindSocket("get post put","/socket",func(soc *relay.SocketWorker){
+    //the handler is sent into a go-routine,so worry not of blockage ;) home.BindSocket("get post put","/socket",func(soc *relay.SocketWorker){

       for data := range soc.Messages {